 Once you have slowed yourself down and brought yourself into the present moment, think back to the incident that has affected you.
 Consciously keep your breath slow and deep, which allows calming neurotransmitters to continue to relax you.
 Pull your awareness back as if you are observing yourself experience the traumatic event.
 Bring comfort to yourself, like you are your own loving parent, infusing compassion into the situation.
 Soothe the part of you that was traumatized and discourage yourself from feeling any emotion other than gratitude.
 Appreciate that you had the opportunity to try to help.
 Remind yourself that we cannot control the things we face in life, or the outcomes of events that involve us; we can only bring our best to the situations life brings to us.
 Reassure yourself that you did your best.
 If it was a particularly traumatic event, you may want to consider talk to a professional to take this process deeper. (*This exercise should in no way replace any counseling or therapy already involved in or planning on being involved in.)

-Helping nurses, EMTs, paramedics, and related employees keep up with their education while growing their career is our chief concern.
-We provide a range of in-person, online and combination curriculums that cater to the medical community.
-From CPR and first-aid to pain management and critical care transport, we cover it all.
+Again, helping nurses, EMTs, paramedics, and related employees keep up with their education while growing their career is our chief concern and we cover it all.

 Contact us today for more information and let us take the load off your shoulders, one course at a time.